 A research study by George Mason University of 2,700 GOTR girls reveals statistically significant differences in girls’ self-esteem, body image & physical activity after one season

-GOTR NOVA launches Front Runners and partners with area corporations & foundations to directly impact specific school communities where girls are living at or below the poverty level
+GOTR NOVA launches Front Runners, partnering with corporations & foundations to directly impact at-risk school communities.

 The Fairfax County Chamber of Commerce names GOTR NOVA Non-Profit of the Year